RobertApikyan/http_rest/README.md

       .addResponseMiddleware(ResponseLogger())
       .build();
 ```
-Hence the 'Authorization' header will be added to every request that has been executed by the `httpClient`.
+Hence, the 'Authorization' header will be added to every request that has been executed by the `httpClient`.
 Note that `RequestLogger` and `ResponseLogger` are also middlewares.

 Any number of request and response Middlewares can be added to `HttpRestClient`, and they will be called as a chain in the same order as has been added.